ONSdigital/dp-find-insights-poc-api/dataingest/README.md

 ## Get source data (dev)

 ```
-$ cd nomis-bulk-to-postgres
+$ cd nomis-bulk-to-postgres && ./download-data-2i.sh
-$ ./download-data-qs101.sh
 ```

 Note the last step downloads CSV under the "data" directory.

-A tiny DB can be populated by restricting the download to "qs101" but usually "download-data-qs.sh" would be used for production (see below).
+"download-data-qs.sh" would be used for a large dev db (eg. for DataVis)

 ## Populate database